rigvedrs/Red-Hen-PoseTraining-Pipeline/README.md

 The only difference here is I have used the new YOLO V8 model.

 ## Run
-To run the entire pipeline, simply run the following command:
+To run the entire pipeline on HPC, simply run the following command:
 ```
 sbatch run_pipeline.sh
 ```